Skip to main content

 Universal Tongue

-Anouk Kruithof shows that dance is a universal language in different (sub)cultures.
-Walk through a rousing video installation featuring some 1,000 dance styles from around the world.
-Immerse yourself in a language we all know in this four-hour film.
+CLOSED | Anouk Kruithof showed that dance is a universal language in different (sub)cultures.
+You walked through a rousing video installation featuring some 1,000 dance styles from around the world.
+A four-hour film.

 COMPASSION